Volunteer at Rescue Mission Alliance Valley Food Bank

 Volunteers provide up to 75% of the labor needed to run the program.
-Valley Food Bank volunteers come from many different backgrounds and vocations.
-They consist of single individuals, married couples and groups from churches, schools, or businesses.
-Youth groups often commit a few hours a day or an entire weekend, depending on the circumstances.
+Rescue Mission Alliance Valley Food Bank volunteers come from many different backgrounds and vocations.
+They consist of single individuals, married couples, and groups from churches, schools, or businesses.
+Youth groups often commit a few hours a day, depending on the circumstances.
 Individuals needing to fulfill community service hours are also welcome.
-No special skills are necessary for Valley Food Bank volunteers.
+No special skills are necessary for Rescue Mission Alliance Valley Food Bank volunteers.

 These charities in turn provide food baskets and/or hot nutritious meals to the poor, the elderly, and the homeless throughout the San Fernando Valley.
 All pantries must meet specific food handling, safety, and storage criteria in order to be a recipient, and undergo periodic facility audits by the food bank to ensure compliance with food industry safety standards.